 Getting the back off the Galaxy Tab 3 requires gently prying the edges away from the screen in the little crack between the screen and the case all around the perimeter of the screen.
 Doing this properly requires a thin plastic pry tool and some patience.
 I used a small jack knife, but would not recommend it as the metal can scratch the case or even potentially cause a short inside the unit if you're not careful.
+We have had readers write in to say guitar picks and old credit cards also can be used.
 By all means, be careful and DON'T FORCE IT!
 Work the pry tool around the edges until the screen separates from the back casing by itself without any force.

 Once you've removed the back, gently separate the battery connector from its port by prying it toward you, then push it back down into place.
 Replace the cover by gently placing the tablet back down into its shell and pushing along the perimeter, snapping all the pressure tabs back into place.